snowjaguar625/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 2.6 Exit the process gracefully when a stranger comes to town
+## ![✔] 2.6 Shut the process gracefully when a stranger comes to town

-**TL;DR:** When an unknown error occurs (a developer error, see best practice 2.3) - there is uncertainty about the application healthiness.
-Common practice suggests restarting the process carefully using a process management tool like Forever or PM2
+**TL;DR:** When an unknown error occurs (a developer error, see best practice number #3)- there is uncertainty about the application healthiness.
+A common practice suggests restarting the process carefully using a ‘restarter’ tool like Forever and PM2

-**Otherwise:** When an unfamiliar exception occurs, some object might be in a faulty state (e.g an event emitter which is used globally and not firing events anymore due to some internal failure) and all future requests might fail or behave crazily
+**Otherwise:** When an unfamiliar exception is caught, some object might be in a faulty state (e.g an event emitter which is used globally and not firing events anymore due to some internal failure) and all future requests might fail or behave crazily

 🔗 [**Read More: shutting the process**](/sections/errorhandling/shuttingtheprocess.md)